kennyhyun/kennyhyun.github.com/_i18n/en/_posts/2020-08-01-set-up-algo-vpn-in-oracle-cloud.markdown

 $ ./algo
 ```

-Most of them would be okay for their default (just enter)
-But you will need the followings answered
+The first question is the most important
+Put 11 since you are using the localhost which you are using for the installation

 ```sh
 [Cloud prompt]
 What provider would you like to use?
 --> 11. Install to existing Ubuntu 18.04 or 20.04 server (for more advanced users)
 ```

+Most of the following would be okay for their default (just enter)
+but you will need the followings two answered differently

 ```sh
 [Retain the PKI prompt]